20+ Easy, Practical Ways To Save Money On Groceries

 Use a Slow Cooker

 I love my slow cooker/crockpot!
 This is my most favorite appliance in the kitchen!
-Slow cookers can save you money in so many ways.
+Slow cookers can save you money on groceries in so many ways.
 They take less energy to use and it beats firing up the oven, especially during the hot Summer.

 You can take the toughest and cheapest cut of meat and turn it into the most tender, culinary delight!
 Is that descriptive enough?
 You get my point.
 It’s probably the most under utilized appliance in the kitchen.
 It has my vote when you can just dump all the ingredients in, frozen or not, put the lid on, turn it on and walk away.
 It doesn’t get any better than that!